 The Tissue Bank coordinates the collection, storage and distribution of a large variety of specimens including blood, saliva containing cheek cells, bone marrow, cerebral spinal fluid and post-operative solid tumour specimens.

 Samples are collected at different stages of patient care.
 This is routinely done to aid in a patient’s diagnosis prior to treatment, during the course of treatment to monitor progress, or after treatment to determine outcome.

 Dr Louise Ludlow (Tissue Bank Coordinator) processing a blood sample.

-The flow chart outlines how the specimens will be used
+This flow chart outlines how the specimens are used

 No samples needed for ongoing clinical care will be used for research purposes.

 Your decision to give permission for sample(s) and information to be kept in the Tissue Bank, will not affect any treatment or care you receive in The RCH.